anuszka/COVID-19-MZ_GOV_PL/README.md

 To read numbers from bitmaps, I used Python packages for image recognition (to filter colors in the background and then to OCR the text).

 Data in other columns were entered manually.

+**Caution!** Image recognition is not perfect.
+The images posted by the Ministry of Health are not quite easy to OCR.
+The numbers appear against the background of circles and underlines.
+Someone with more experience may try to deal with it using predefined patterns for digits because the font does not change on images.
+But I used only simple tools.
+As a result, OCR may fail sometimes.
+If non-digit characters show up in the data file entries, such entries need to be corrected manually.
+(I am going to enable error logs in future versions, such that the user will know what to correct.)

 ## Data
 ### Where are the data
 `data` directory contains CSV files with the data on COVID-19 statistics for Poland, captured from Polish Health Ministry's Twitter @MZ_GOV_PL.